kannanjayachandran/Full-Stack-Data-Science/04. Database Systems and Technologies/DBMS.md

 - **Data independence** : Databases are designed to allow multiple users to access and manipulate data at the same time.

 - **Data redundancy** : Databases are designed to allow multiple users to access and manipulate data at the same time.

+- **Data consistency** : Databases are designed to allow multiple users to access and manipulate data at the same time.

+Here we will be learning about the particular flavors of databases:

+- Relational Database : PostgreSQL

+- Non-Relational Database : MongoDB

+- Key-Value Database : Redis

 ## Database Normalization